 We all have brain parts associated with emotions.
 Whether or not any of us accept this as reality, these brain areas exist and can have problems.
 In BPD there are known to be at least four areas of the brain that are affected… two parts where the fear response gets initiated/activated (the amygdala and the hippocampus) but are OVERLY active, and two other areas that are designed to regulate our fear response (the anterior cingulate cortex and the prefrontal cortex) but are UNDER active.

 Before I realized I met criteria for BPD, I developed panic disorder and experienced many of these symptoms regularly.
-I still struggle with many of the typical anxiety (fight/flight/freeze) symptoms, more or less depending on life stresses, although my functioning level no longer seems to deteriorate as it did in the past when I had no idea what was going on or how to manage myself.
+I still struggle with many of the typical anxiety (fight/flight/freeze) signs more or less depending on life stresses, although my functioning level no longer seems to deteriorate as it did in the past when I had no idea what was going on or how to manage myself.

 We can become very conditioned to being unbalanced and having so many symptoms, even to the point of “just learning to live with” these common symptoms.
 Developing a very strong awareness/mindfulness of the body and emotions, therefore, becomes essential to maintain as much balance as possible.
 There are many ways to work on establishing better balance, and every person’s “toolbox” eventually becomes something unique to them, most likely involving a combination of old habits (even unhealthy habits) and new skills and habits for better managing thoughts, emotions, and behaviour.